Patient Info

 Frequently Asked Questions

-The signature program of A Call to Care, Inc., Mission of Mercy Pittsburgh is a free, two-day dental, vision and hearing clinic that serves patients in need.
+The signature program of A Call to Care, Inc., Mission of Mercy Pittsburgh is a free, two-day dental and hearing clinic that serves patients in need.
 ALL services are provided FREE of charge by local clinical professionals, and there are no eligibility or insurance requirements.

-The doors will open to patients at 6:00AM.
+The doors open to patients at 6:00AM.
 Please arrive early as you will need to go through a brief on-site registration process.
-The first treatments will begin at 7:00AM and all patients will be seen on a first-come, first-served basis.
+The first treatments begin at 7:00AM.
+All patients will be seen on a first-come, first-served basis.

 DENTAL